Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Counterfactuals in Quantitative Trade and Spatial Models

 \subsection{Notation and Key Assumption}

-To begin, consider a baseline setting without estimation or measurement error.
+To begin, consider a baseline setting where there is no measurement error.
 Let $D\in\mathcal{D}\subseteq\mathbb{R}^{d_{D}}$ denote a data vector drawn from distribution $\mathcal{P}_{D}$, and let $\theta\in\Theta\subseteq\mathbb{R}^{d_{\theta}}$ denote a structural parameter.
 Our objective is to compute a scalar counterfactual quantity $\gamma\in\mathbb{R}$.
 The key assumption that the counterfactual object of interest has to satisfy is: \begin{assumption} For a given counterfactual question and fixed parameter value $\theta$, the counterfactual object $\gamma$ can be expressed as a function of the realized data $D$:

 for some known function $g:\mathcal{D}\times\Theta\rightarrow\mathbb{R}$. \end{assumption} The exact functional form of $g$ depends on the specific quantitative model that is considered.
 In Appendix \ref{sec:Finding_g} I discuss Assumption \ref{assu:Key_assumption} for two leading classes of models, namely invertible models and exact hat algebra models.